Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2022/Day-2/01-exploratory-analysis.md

 Hierarchical clustering is complimentary to approaches like PCA, and is used to assess relationships between samples and features (e.g. genes) in a dataset.
 Visualizing these relationships provides insight into which samples are most similar/dissimilar, as well as identify genes that changes in similar ways across a dataset.

-Both supervised and unsupervised clustering methods exist, however unsupervised methods are generally used when we have no prior expectation for groups (clusters) thats should exist in the data.
+Both supervised and unsupervised clustering methods exist, however unsupervised methods are generally used when we have no prior expectation for groups (clusters) that should exist in the data.
 To generate clusters, a **distance metric** is calculated, where smaller values represent more similar samples, which are grouped together into clusters.
 A **dendrogram** is used to represent the relationships between samples, as determined during the clustering process.
 The results are commonly visualized using a heatmap.

 <p align="center">
 <img src="../figures/heatmaps.png" alt="glength"